This article will answer the question, “I meet the prerequisites, but I can’t understand your course. Why?”

 You took the course because you want to learn Topic A, B, C.

-The argument by some illogical students is that: they thought the course was 10 hours, but 2 hours of that was “only” appendix material.
+The argument by some students (who haven’t considered it logically) is that: they thought the course was 10 hours, but 2 hours of that was “only” appendix material.

 I LOVE learning things fast.